skiy97/Projects/README.md

 # Project
-This is an abstract of code from my thesis in "The development of innovative Italian IT Startups during their first years of life".
+This is an abstract of Jupyter Notebook code from my thesis in "The development of innovative Italian IT Startups during their first years of life".